TACC/coe-332-sp24/docs/unit08/messaging.rst

 EXERCISE 2
 ~~~~~~~~~~

-Repeat the above steps, but this time orchestrate two containers together using ``docker-compose``: a Redis
+Repeat the above steps, but this time orchestrate three containers together using ``docker-compose``: a Redis
-container and a "worker" container which, at this stage, is just a standard Python base image.
+container and two other Python containers which may simulate, for example, a Flask app and a worker.

 .. code-block:: yaml